AnonSols/gdd-poc/README.md

 ## **Future Improvements**

-- Implementing collision detection to prevent components from overlapping when resizing or dragging.
+- Implementing Nested Droppable Container with collision detection **WIP**
 - Enhancing scalability to support more complex component structures and interactions.
 - Adding unit tests for better reliability and maintainability.